slightlyoutofphase/staticvec/README.md

 [![Build Status](https://travis-ci.com/slightlyoutofphase/staticvec.svg?branch=master)](https://travis-ci.com/slightlyoutofphase/staticvec)
 [![Build status](https://ci.appveyor.com/api/projects/status/qb40my4v3rr63st2/branch/master?svg=true)](https://ci.appveyor.com/project/slightlyoutofphase/staticvec/branch/master)

-**Important note regarding version 0.10.0 of this crate:**

-It exists *solely* because of the fact that the following list of functions:

-- `concat`
-- `concat_clone`
-- `intersperse`
-- `intersperse_clone`
-- `symmetric_difference`
-- `union`

-were broken in a way by `rust-lang` PR #70107 that simply cannot be worked around at this time.
-If you rely on anything of those functions, please continue using version 0.9.3 with a released-prior-to-June-3 copy of the nightly compiler.
-Again, that would still be the latest version of this crate if it were the case that I were able to do something to fix the compilation error, but unfortunately that simply is not the case right now.

 Implements a fixed-capacity stack-allocated Vec alternative backed by an array, using const generics.

 Note: the word "static" here is meant by the traditional definition of "unchanging" / "not dynamic" etc.